mintel/dex-k8s-ingress-watcher/README.md

 # Issues

-- Secret is hard-coded.
-Do we even need it?
+- Secret is hard-coded, and looks like it's required
-- Verbosity
 - Not handling onUpdate event (not sure it's required)
-- No TLS support yet
+- TODO: Test TLS support
+- TODO: Verbosity and optional JSON output